SirSkaro/Twitch-Queue-Bot/README.md

 ### Prerequisites

-If you are trying to use the bot, make sure to have Java 8 installed on your machine.
-You may encounter problems if you only have Java 9.
+If you are trying to use the bot, make sure to have Java 8 or 9 installed on your machine.

 Same goes for developers.
-I'd all recommend having Scene Builder set up and installed.
+I'd also recommend having Scene Builder set up and installed.

 ## Releases